gthvn1/nvim/Readme.md

 # Important note:

-- Only **NvChad** directory is needed now.
-We keep others file just to have a trace of our previous configuration.
+- I'm using NvChad now.

 # Configuration

-- [NvChad](https://nvchad.com/) is using lazy.vim that we already used in our previous setup.
+- I'm using [NvChad](https://nvchad.com/) now.
+It is using lazy.vim that we already used in our previous setup.
 So it is intresting to use it now.
-To get the new configuration you just need to copy **NvChad/custom**.All others files and directories are not used any more.
-All customization with **NvChad** is done into the **custom** dir.
+- All custom configuration is done in the **custom/** directory.
+I forked it and adds my custom dir [here](https://github.com/gthvn1/NvChad).

 - Some usefull links:
     - [Turn VIM into a full featured IDE with only one command](https://www.youtube.com/watch?v=Mtgo-nP_r8Y&list=PL05iK6gnYad1sb4iQyqsim_Jc_peZdNXf)